 If you think you have COVID-19, follow these steps:

-- Don’t rush to the doctor: Call your healthcare provider first.
+- Don’t rush to the doctor.
+Contact a healthcare facility first.
 For the average healthy person, COVID-19 isn’t likely to be life threatening.
-If your symptoms are mild, it’s best to talk to your provider instead of venturing to a clinic and putting others at risk.
-Your provider will evaluate your condition and work with the necessary authorities to decide if you need testing.
+If your symptoms are mild, it’s best to talk to a pro before venturing to a clinic and putting others at risk.
+A medical professional will evaluate your condition and work with the necessary authorities to decide if you need testing.

-- Hunker down at home: Self-isolation is vital in reducing the spread of the virus.
+- Hunker down at home.
+Self-isolation is vital in reducing the transmission of the virus.
 Getting plenty of rest is also the best way to recover.
 If you’re at home with others, keep your distance and be mindful of touching common surfaces or sharing items.

 According to the WHO, about 80 percent of people who contract the virus get better without hospital treatment.

-If you’re healthy and relatively young and you don’t have any underlying health issues, your healthcare provider will most likely recommend you isolate and take care of yourself at home.
+If you’re healthy and relatively young and you don’t have any underlying health issues, a medical professional will most likely recommend you isolate and take care of yourself at home.

-But if you’re older or immunosuppressed or you have preexisting conditions, call your healthcare provider as soon as you notice symptoms.
+But if you’re older or immunosuppressed or you have preexisting conditions, call a medical facility as soon as you notice symptoms.
 If your symptoms start to worsen, seek medical attention immediately and take all the necessary precautions to protect others, like wearing a mask.

 Let your local healthcare facility know when you’re coming in, so they can admit you appropriately.
 You can always call 911 in the case of a serious emergency.

 Together, we can and will flatten the curve.
 So remember the COVID-19 game plan: